-Inside: The importance of practicing midlife self-care to combat feelings of stress and overwhelm.
+Inside: The importance of using a self-care planner, make your self-care plan a priority and combat feelings of stress and overwhelm.

 When You Stop Making Self-Care a Priority

 When I married at age 32, my focus went from “me” to “we.”
 I’m not saying that’s a bad thing.
 Marriage should be about the two of you together.
 I loved becoming a couple with my husband.

 He’s my best friend, my Ride or Die, and not only does he know me better than anyone, but he puts up with my horrible-awful-no-good-bitchy side when it shows up.
 Which can be often.
 Especially during this midlife era that I’m going through.